motine/sta/README.md

 It is based on [SDL 2](https://www.libsdl.org/).

 **Why write a wrapper around SDL?**
-First semester students typically don't know about double buffering or window handles.
+First semester students typically don't know about double buffering, window handles or texture rendering.
-This thin wrapper removes the need for explaining such things, which would only keep the teacher from explaining the stuff that really counts.
+The thin wrapper removes the need for explaining such things and gives the students simple drawing tools to solve (visual) problems.
+Hence, we, the teachers, can focus on explaining the stuff that really counts: problem solving.

 **Why an additional tool?**
-Well, since we are using a couple of libraries, the gcc command becomes quite heavy: e.g. `gcc test.c -o test $(sdl2-config --libs --cflags) -lSDL2_gfx`.
+Well, since we are using a couple of libraries, the gcc command becomes quite heavy: `gcc test.c -o test $(sdl2-config --libs --cflags) -lSDL2_gfx`.
-This is cumbersome to type and adds a lot of room for error.
+This line is cumbersome to type and adds a lot of room for error.
 The `sta` tool shall reduce errors during compiling.
-Also it prescribes a folder structure, which makes it easier for the students to keep their files tidy and allows the teacher to easily find files on _everyone's_ computer.
+Also it prescribes a folder structure, which makes it easier for students to keep their files tidy and allows the teacher to easily find files on _everyone's_ computer.

 ## Installation